 All eligible financial aid students will have the option to receive a Gateway Bank Mobile VIBE Card.
 Financial aid disbursements are sent electronically to the Gateway Bank Mobile VIBE Card by the end of the day on the published refund date and processed according to the choice indicated by the student.
 You will receive a green envelope with a personal code and instruction on how to activate your card.
 When the student activates the card successfully, the student may choose to have funds applied directly to the card or have funds electronically transferred to a bank account designated by the student.

 Go to refundselection.com to select how you want to receive your money.
 This card is good for five years and it is the responsibility of the student to retain this card.
 The card will be mailed to your address on file at Gateway Technical College once requested.
-If you have lost your card, a fee is required when a replacement card is requested.
-For more details on the BankMobile VIBE card, visit gtc.edu/student-services/financial-aid/disbursement-bankmobile-vibe-card-account.
-If you have questions or need help ordering your replacement card, contact Student Services to find out more about ordering your replacement card at 1-800-247-7122.
+If you lose your card, you will be required to pay a fee when the replacement card is requested.

+For more details on the BankMobile VIBE card, visit: gtc.edu/student-services/financial-aid/ disbursement-bankmobile-vibe-card-account.
+If you have questions, or need help ordering your replacement card, contact Student Services at 1-800-247-7122 or sscontactcenter@gtc.edu.